bibekanandadatta/JHU-Dissertation-Template/README.md

 ## Notes on generating PDF/A compliant output file for the JH Library

 Johns Hopkins Library requires the electronic copy of the thesis should be [generated in PDF/A format](https://www.adobe.com/uk/acrobat/resources/document-files/pdf-types/pdf-a.html) which is not trivial.
 Compiling LaTeX documents is a bit of an involved process but thanks to Overleaf we do not have to worry about it.
-[Check here to learn how they do it](https://www.overleaf.com/learn/how-to/How_does_Overleaf_compile_my_project%3F).
+[Check here to learn how do they do it](https://www.overleaf.com/learn/how-to/How_does_Overleaf_compile_my_project%3F).
 I have not done the compilation locally for this project and do not plan on doing it.
 So I am unable to provide any help in that regard.

 - Learn about [latexmkrc file on Overleaf](https://www.overleaf.com/learn/latex/Articles/How_to_use_latexmkrc_with_Overleaf) which you will need to generate PDF/A file.
 - [This documentation](https://www.overleaf.com/latex/templates/creating-pdf-slash-a-and-pdf-slash-x-files-with-the-pdfx-package/bbbycnbyqhnm) provides details on how to generate PDF/A compilant output on Overleaf. **Open as Template** to see what is included in the project.